NeLy-EPFL/NeuroMechFly/docs/biomechanical_tutorial.md

 **Initial pose**

-Initial poses are the poses used for the simulation only in the first time step.
-They are used for avoiding unwanted collisions when the model is created.
+Initial poses are the poses applied to the simulation in the first time step.
+They are used to avoid unwanted collisions when the model is created.
-If no initial pose is defined for the simulation it will use the zero pose from the model, shown in Fig S7 in our related [publication](https://www.biorxiv.org/content/10.1101/2021.04.17.440214v2).
-For example, we use the stretch pose (shown above) when runing the script ```run_kinematic_replay_ground``` for avoiding collisions with the floor before the simulation begins.
-We add this pose as the ```pose``` variable in the simulation options, please refer to the [environment tutorial](environment_tutorial.md) to learn how to incorporate a initial pose in your simulation.
+If no initial pose is defined for a simulation, it will use the zero pose from the model.
+This is shown in Fig. S7 of our related [publication](https://www.biorxiv.org/content/10.1101/2021.04.17.440214v2).
+For example, we use the stretch pose (shown above) when running the script ```run_kinematic_replay_ground``` to avoid collisions with the floor prior to the start of the simulation.
+We add this pose as the ```pose``` variable in the simulation options.
+Please refer to the [environment tutorial](environment_tutorial.md) to learn how to incorporate an initial pose into your simulation.

 **Resting pose during simulation**

-The resting pose applies for those joints that should keep a certain position during the entire simulation.
-If the zero pose of any segment is the desirable resting pose, then, we recommend to define that joint as *fixed* (as explaned above in the *Removing joints* subsection) as we did for our optimization experiments.
-However, if you want to use a non-zero pose you have to actuate the joints to keep the desired angle for each time step.
-We used this kind of resting pose for many non-legs segments during our *kinematic replay* experiments.
-These joints are defined in a dictionary named ```fixed_positions``` and defined as the ```fixed_positions``` variable in the simulation inizialization, please refer to the [environment tutorial](environment_tutorial.md) to learn how to incorporate fixed positions in your simulation.
+The resting pose applies to joints that should maintain a certain position over the course of the entire simulation.
+If the zero pose of a segment is the desired resting pose, then we recommend defining that joint as *fixed* (as explaned above in the *Removing joints* subsection).
+This is particularly useful in optimization experiments to reduce compute.
+However, if you want to use a non-zero pose, then you must actuate joints to maintain a desired angle for each time step.
+We used a resting pose for many non-leg segments during our *kinematic replay* experiments.
+These joints are defined in a dictionary named ```fixed_positions``` and defined as the ```fixed_positions``` variable in the simulation initialization.
+Please refer to the [environment tutorial](environment_tutorial.md) to learn how to incorporate fixed positions into your simulation.